 Six months later, I went to live the church life in another church, where they were about to elect leaders.
 I was happy to learn that no one there had believed in God for as long as I had, so I thought I’d have a chance.
 In life experience and years of faith, I had them beat.
 I should be the clear choice for a church leader, I thought.
 Just as I was getting ready to make a good show for myself, a sister from my old church fled to this church as she was being hunted by the CCP.
 I thought, “She knows how I used to vie for position in my old church.
 If she sees me vying to be church leader again, will she expose my old scandalous behavior?
 My reputation would really suffer if she does that.”
 Left with no choice, I abandoned my plans and weighed the situation up: “First I’ll become a group leader and then climb the ladder from there.”
 To my surprise, however, I didn’t even get chosen as a group leader.
-The church didn’t have enough people for some routine duties, so the church leaders asked if I wanted to help.
+The church didn’t have enough people for some routine duties, so the church leaders asked if I wanted to do the duties.
 Afraid I’d seem disobedient, I reluctantly agreed.
 I’d been a dignified battalion commander yet was doing such a low duty.
 It all felt wrong to me.
 Before long, the police began to watch our gathering place, so we couldn’t gather there anymore.
 The church leader assigned me to another group to gather with brothers and sisters doing hosting duties.
 This was too much for me.
 Not only was I doing a lowly duty, but now I had to gather with brothers and sisters doing hosting duties.
 I felt like this was so degrading.
 How could I have fallen so far?
 If things went on that way, what kind of prospects would I have?
 I became more and more upset, and all I could do was pray urgently to God, asking Him to enlighten and guide me.

 I later read these words of God: “I decide the destination of each person not on the basis of age, seniority, amount of suffering, and least of all, the degree to which they invite pity, but according to whether they possess the truth.
 There is no other choice but this.
 You must realize that all those who do not follow the will of God shall also be punished.
 This is an immutable fact” (“Prepare Sufficient Good Deeds for Your Destination” in The Word Appears in the Flesh).
 I understood from God’s words that He doesn’t determine our destination based on our status or on how much we work.
 What’s key is whether we have gained the truth, and whether we obey God.
 I saw that God’s disposition is righteous to all, and no matter what duty we do, we must always pursue the truth.
 With the truth, a person can still be saved even without any status.
 But without pursuing the truth, no one can be saved no matter how high their status.
 Status is something that is illusory and has no real meaning.
 I thought how silly it was for me to pursue status so desperately.
 I had hated those corrupt army officers, but as I rose through the ranks, I myself grew worse, ultimately becoming a corrupt official just like them.
 Some powerful people can do their duty very honestly before they have status, but as soon as they get power they begin to abuse it, and their sins pile up and up.
 I thought about the antichrists who had been expelled from the church.
 When they were lacking status, they appeared not to be doing anything evil, but as soon as that changed, they started constraining and bearing down on others condescendingly, saying and doing things to keep their positions, doing evil, and disrupting the work of God’s house.
 This showed me that without the truth, we always live by our corrupt dispositions.
 The moment we get power and status, we become perverse and do evil, that ultimately means punishment!
 Struggling and striving to climb the ladder in the army all those years, I was filled with satanic disposition.
-I was arrogant, deceitful, selfish and greedy, head to toe.
+I was arrogant, deceitful, evil, and vicious.
 If I found myself in a high position, my ambitions only grew apace, just like when I’d abused my power as an officer in the army.
 I could only have ended up doing evil, offending God’s disposition, and being punished.
 Thinking of these things, I felt both afraid and grateful.
 God had brought about setbacks and failures time and again, stopping my ambitions and desires from being fulfilled.
 This was His salvation and protection for me!
 Thank God for His enlightenment that let me see the essence and consequences of pursuing fame and status.
 Even more, I finally saw how important pursuing the truth is.